PriyaranjanKS/FusionDevBlogs/_posts/2024-08-19-Copilot-Llama.md

 	February:QuantumLight Glasses:6300,

 	```
-To do this, lets add another variable and set its formula to
+To do this, lets add another variable(*varSerializedSalesData*) and set its formula to

 	```
 	Concat(Topic.varFormattedTable, MaterialName & ":" & VendorName & ":" & LeadTime & ":" & Quality & ":"& UnitPrice, ", ")